Leadership

 All College Committees

 All College Committees are constituted of faculty, staff, and students.
-Committees include the Student Centered Committee, Employee Centered Committee, Inclusive Excellence Advisory Committee, Finance Operations & Land Committee, Enrollment & Marketing Committee, Events Committee, and Assessment Committee.
-Committee membership is determined by the leadership of Faculty Body, Staff Body, and Student Government.
+Committees include the Student Centered Committee, Employee Advocacy Committee, Inclusive Excellence Advisory Committee, Finance Operations & Land Committee, and Assessment Committee.
+Committee membership is determined by a nomination period and an election.